turingschool/curriculum/source/projects/fourth_meal.markdown

 * Select one member of the group who will host the cannonical repository for the project
 * Create a new, blank repository on Github named `fourth_meal`
-* Clone the Dinner Dash project that you'll be working with to their local machine
+* Clone the Dinner Dash project that you'll be working with to your local machine
 * Go into that project directory and `git remote rm origin`
 * Add the new repository as a remote `git remote add origin git://new_repo_url`
 * Push the code `git push origin master`